Kinto/kinto/cliquet_docs/reference/permission.rst

 The ``write`` permission is required to be able to modify the permissions of an existing record.

-When a record is created or modified, the current user is added to list of principals for the ``write`` permission.
+When a record is created or modified, the **current user is added to list of principals** for the ``write`` permission on this object.
 That means that a user is always able to replace or delete the records she created.

 .. note::